podium-lib/layout/README.md

 ### .process(HttpIncoming)

 Metod for processing a incomming http request.
 This method is intended to be used to implement support for multiple http frameworks and should not really be used directly in a layout server.

 What it does:

--   Runs [context parsers](https://github.com/podium-lib/context) on the incomming request and sets an object with the context at `HttpIncoming.context` which can be passed on to the client when requesting content from podlets.
+-   Runs [@podium/context] parsers on the incomming request and sets an object with the context at `HttpIncoming.context` which can be passed on to the client when requesting content from podlets.
--   Mounts the [proxy](https://github.com/podium-lib/proxy) so each podlet can do transparent proxy requests if needed.
+-   Mounts the [@podium/proxy] so each podlet can do transparent proxy requests if needed.

 Returns a Promise.
 If the inbound request does match a proxy endpoint the returned Promise will resolve with `undefined`.
-If the inbound request does not match a proxy endpoint the returned Promise will resolve with the passed in `HttpIncoming` object.
+If the inbound request does not match a proxy endpoint the returned Promise will resolve with the passed in [HttpIncoming] object.

 The method take the following arguments:

 #### HttpIncoming (required)

-An instance of a [HttpIncoming object](https://github.com/podium-lib/utils/blob/master/lib/http-incoming.js).
+An instance of an [HttpIncoming] class.

 ```js
 const { HttpIncoming } = require('@podium/utils');